maksdrib/IvoryFormExtraBundle/Resources/doc/usage.md

 [related documentation](http://symfony.com/doc/current/cookbook/form/form_customization.html)
 before stating.

+Basically, the javascript and stylesheet fragments work the same way others form fragments such as widget, label or error.
+That means when you render a javascript/stylesheet fragment the bundle will search and render the block according to the form type hierarchy.

-In order to explain you how it works, we will configure all datetime form types to be converted to a datetime picker.
+In order to explain you how it works, we will configure the datetime form type to be converted to a datetime picker.

 ## JavaScript Fragment